st-tech/ppf-contact-solver/README.md

 ## 📡 Deploying on Cloud Services

-Our contact solver is designed for heavy use in cloud services ☁️, which supports on-demand flexible scalability 🔄 and reduces hardware investigation costs 💰.
+Our contact solver is designed for heavy use in cloud services ☁️, which supports on-demand flexible scalability 🔄 and reduces hardware investment costs 💰.
 This has been challenging because the computational performance of CPUs/GPUs designed for data centers 🖥️ is far behind that of those targeted for consumer use 🏠.

 With our scalable contact solver framework 🧩 and purely web-based frontends 🌐, this limitation is reduced.
 Our solver also runs on an NVIDIA L4 🖱️, a data-center designed GPU that offers reasonable pricing 💲, delivering both satisfactory performance 💪 and practical scalability 📈.